[Day in the Life of a Coach] Interview with ICA Coach, Tracey Tischler

 Merci: Yeah.
 To have no agenda is pretty rare.
 So this leads to my final question.
 So Tracey, with all you know and what we talked about, I’m curious.
 If you can tell the world one thing about coaching, what would it be?

 Tracey: What ICA did for me, it’s not only helping myself, or thinking about it as a job that is going to be my profession afterwards.
 Coaching and training has helped just in my daily life and will continue to help me for the rest of my life.
 It’s helped me be able to step out and really go for what I’m moved to do rather than going back to what I felt other people expected me to do.
 And you know when people meet me now, (we’ve talked about this a little bit before) you said, “Oh Tracey, you did this, you did that”.
 And I used to be kind of embarrassed with that.
 But those are all the things that I loved.
 And I was going to learn about them, which is a good thing.
 And now it’s the way you tell others how to perceive you.
 Now people say, “Wow you do a lot”.
 And I’m like “Yeah, who wouldn’t want to do make up and be a paralegal and a roller derby girl and a personal trainer?”
-And you’re like “Yeah, who wouldn’t?”
+And they’re like “Yeah, who wouldn’t?”

 Tracey: So really if you’re apologizing of it already, you’re embarrassed of it, that’s how they’re going to perceive it.
 So if you walk in and you’re energized about it, and you know that those are your passions, and proud of it, and that’s how people will see you through your eyes.